 About

-I am an Astrophysics PhD student at the University of Lancaster and member of the LIGO Scientific Collaboration.
-My work involves searching for gravitational waves from pulsars.
+I am an Information Developer in the Architecture Technology Group at Arm.
+I also completed a PhD in astrophysics in 2025.
+My thesis involved searching for continuous gravitational waves from pulsars.
 When I’m not studying or working, I enjoy caving, hiking and climbing.

 Education